aydenp/ambience-lite-lifx/README.md

 If you can't get it to work, verify the following:

 1. You've followed all the steps in [Getting started](#getting-started).
+2. Your lights are multi-zone (can display multiple colours at once).
-2. Your computer and light are on the same network (LAN).
+3. Your computer and light are on the same network (LAN).
-3. Your lights aren't currently displaying any preset theme (you can check & disable these in the Lifx mobile app).
+4. Your lights aren't currently displaying any preset theme (you can check & disable these in the Lifx mobile app).
+5. Your lights are on the latest firmware.

 If you still can't get it to work, feel free to email me!
 If you think it's a bug or other code-related issue, see below.